esphome/esphome-docs/components/stepper/index.rst

 .. note::

-    If you want to replace the A4988 with a TMC2208 module, there are some minor changes to do:
+    It's possible to use an A4988 instead of TMC2208 with a few minor changes:

     - The TMC2208 only has two microstepping pins (MS1, MS2).
 The configuration is slightly counter-intuitive: